Quantum Skyrmion Lattices in Heisenberg Ferromagnets: Summary

 Regarding alternative numerical schemes, we have verified that our MPS results agree quantitatively with all available results from exact diagonalization.
 We have also compared our results to variational methods based on neural-network quantum states.
 However, we found significant deviations between the exact result and neural-network states even for small system sizes, and the error was already on the order of 10\% for the energy eigenvalues.
-This suggests that neural-network states do not provide an efficient variational ansatz for mesoscopic spin systems with DMI.
+This suggests that neural-network states may not provide an efficient variational ansatz for mesoscopic spin systems with DMI.
 We expect that quantum Monte-Carlo simulations might be useful to go to larger system sizes.
-However, the inclusion of DMI typically brings about a sign problem which hinders convergence.
+However, the inclusion of DMI together with an external magnetic field brings about a sign problem that hinders convergence.
 Other promising tensor network states for 2D spin systems with DMI are variational tree tensor network states~\cite{Shi2006} and projected entangled pair states (PEPS) \cite{Verstraete2008}.
-We expect finite PEPS to outperform MPS for larger spin-$1/2$ systems hosting skyrmion lattices, especially since recently a more efficient gradient-based optimization has been developed, based on automatic differentiation techniques~\cite{Liao2019,Hasik2021,liu2021gapless}.
+We expect finite PEPS to outperform MPS for larger spin-$1/2$ systems hosting skyrmion lattices, especially since recently a more efficient gradient-based optimization has been developed based on automatic differentiation techniques~\cite{Liao2019,Hasik2021,liu2021gapless}.